Koada-os/hapi-auth-recaptcha/README.md

         - `err` - an internal error.
 If defined will replace default `Boom.unauthorized` error
         - `isValid` - `true` if both the username was found and the password matched, otherwise `false`.
 - `recaptchaSecret` - (required) The secret key used to verify the Recaptcha token.
 You can get one [here](https://www.google.com/recaptcha/admin)
-- `tokenName` - (optional) A custom name for the Recaptcha token payload / parameters.
-Default: `recaptchaToken`
+- `headerName` - (optional) A custom header name for the recaptcha token token.
+Default: `recaptcha-token`

 ### Usage